samuelsarfaty/Advanced-modelling-report/README.md

 https://www.youtube.com/watch?v=IlA68oDsOjg

 I then took the model into Substance Painter for texturing.
-Since the bird would be a simple prop in the game, the texturing was kept at a very simple level.
+Since the bird would just be a prop in the game, the texturing was kept at a very simple level.

 I baked the textures using the high poly model to have a little more detail on the textures.
 I then added a mask with color selection in order to use the ID map to paint the different areas of the bird.